Naan Sigappu Manithan (2014 film): Plot

-Present: Deciding to venge all by himself, Indhiran fails to testify to the police.
+Present: Deciding to exact vengeance all by himself, Indhiran fails to testify to the police.
 He begins to question people who knew Meera.
 Inquiring Meera's friends, Indhiran first suspects Karthik, a rich but ill-mannered guy whose marriage proposal was rejected by Meera.
 Indhiran confronts him, but he denies any knowledge about the incident, even offering to help Indhiran if required.
-Indhiran realises that the sound of the sudden obstacles make him sleep.
+Indhiran realises that the sound of sudden obstacles make him sleep.
 To prevent this, he buys a portable audio player and uses it with full volume.
-A transform explosion right next him has no effect on him because of the music and thus he realises his newfound advantage.
+A transformer explosion right next him has no effect on him because of the music and thus he realises his newfound advantage.

-Indhiran also resorts to meditation teacher who teaches him about staying calm and being immune to shock by expecting the event before hand.
+Indhiran also reaches out to a meditation teacher who teaches him about staying calm and being immune to shock by anticipating the event before hand.
 Indhiran stays awake a full night and tries to control his sleep by standing between two loud trains with the audio player playing at full volume.
 After obtaining control, Indhiran gets information from a sympathetic police officer regarding attack cases to find a lead.
-He remembers that one of the thugs's name Sekhar and his ringtone, while the police finds out that the offenders rode a red car.
-Indhiran stumbles upon a red car in a petrol bunk and inquires the driver, who claims that the car was with a mechanic named Sekhar on the day the crime took place.
+He remembers one of the thugs' name Sekhar and his ringtone, while the police finds out that the criminals drove a red car.
+Indhiran stumbles upon a red car at a petrol bunk and inquires the driver, who claims that the car was with a mechanic named Sekhar on the day the crime took place.

-At the workshop, Indhiran spots the mechanic who tries to abscond, recognizing Indhiran, and a chase ensues, leading them to a building under construction.
+At the workshop, Indhiran spots the mechanic who tries to run upon recognizing Indhiran, and a chase ensues, leading them to a building under construction.
 Informed by Sathish, Karuna arrives there and kills Sekhar.
-He then slits himself to convince Indhiran that he was assaulted by Sekhar who the escaped the scene.
+He then injures himself to convince Indhiran that he was assaulted by Sekhar who escaped the scene.
 He is then admitted for treatment.
-Karuna then recollects.